ETL vs ELT: The Real Decision in 2026

 ETL is back, dressed as governance

 GDPR, CCPA, HIPAA enforcement and the EU AI Act made ingestion-time data minimization a hard requirement in regulated industries.
 Reverse ETL added pressure to push transforms back into the source-of-truth pipeline.
-Warehouse credit lines became the dominant cost at scale.
+Warehouse credit lines became the dominant cost at large scale.
 The pendulum is moving back.

-Not because ELT is bad.
-Because the constraints changed.
-Five forces are pushing transforms back toward ingestion.
+Five forces pushing transforms back toward ingestion

-• Privacy law won.
 GDPR Article 5 (data minimization) and HIPAA both treat raw PII landing in a general-purpose warehouse as a privacy violation, regardless of downstream masking.
 Stripping at ingestion is the only defensible posture in regulated industries.

-• Reverse ETL pushed transforms back into the source-of-truth pipeline.
-If Hightouch is shipping warehouse data back into Salesforce and Braze, the business logic that produces that data needs the same governance and SLAs as a production application, which fits the ETL operational model better than ad-hoc dbt models on a daily schedule.
+If Hightouch is shipping warehouse data back into Salesforce and Braze, the business logic producing it needs the same governance and SLAs as a production application — fits the ETL operational model better than ad-hoc dbt models on a daily schedule.

-Five scenarios you should be able to answer cold
+Five scenarios you should answer cold

 Q01